Anki Vector review: Big on heart, not on smarts

 When I spoke to Palatucci earlier this month, he made a big deal of Vector’s always-on capabilities.

 “This is the first robot we’ve made that’s always online,” Palatucci said.
 “The consequence of that is that the robot is able to update its software by connecting to Anki’s cloud, downloading a software update, and installing it in a way that’s completely transparent for the user.
 We’ve designed the robot to be always on, and because of that, we can push updates extremely frequently — much faster than we’ve been able to do in the past.
-I think that ultimately, that’s going to be a really big benefit for our customers, because it allows us to respond to feedback much more quickly.”
+I think that, ultimately, that’s going to be a really big benefit for our customers, because it allows us to respond to feedback much more quickly.”

 That’s encouraging news, because Vector’s not quite up to snuff yet.
 For $250, it’s arguably less capable than Cozmo, which offers an array of games and programming via Anki’s Code Lab.
 (Anki says that a Vector software development kit in Python and a drag-and-drop programming mode are forthcoming.)
 There’s no doubt in my mind that the underlying hardware’s solid (although I would’ve liked to see support for 5GHz networking), as are the genuinely impressive animations.
 But the software has a ways to go.

 Encouragingly, Anki has already committed to rolling out features like pet detection, home monitoring, messaging, music recognition, and 360-degree photo capturing next year.
-While those improvements won’t bring Vector any closer to a Jetsons-inspired robot that does the dishes and takes out the trash, they’ll go a long way to filling out what’s currently a disappointingly threadbare experience.
+While those improvements won’t bring Vector any closer to a Jetsons-inspired robot that does the dishes and takes out the trash, they’ll go a long way toward filling out what’s currently a disappointingly threadbare experience.

 Until those updates hit the web, I’d think long and hard about reserving a Vector unit right now — especially if you’ve already got Cozmo.
 It’s probably not the home robot you’re looking for.